 And now, walking into the kitchen, this tower of yummy Christmas Cookies greets me.

 Do you think he’ll notice if some of them will disappear?
 I mean, one is gone already and you can’t notice that, can you?

 Oh why didn’t he store them in a box out of sight!?!

 The Scandinavian Dad will be sharing his fantastic yummy recipe shortly.
 So watch this space.

-To be found in most Scandinavian homes during the advent time, is four candles placed in the ‘adventsstake’, a tray or candleholder.
+The advent candle, to be found in most Scandinavian homes during the advent time, is four candles placed in the ‘adventsstake’, a tray or candleholder.

 Christmas is traditionally celebrated on the 24th of December in Scandinavia.
 But it starts way before that with shopping for gifts and Christmas clothes and preparations of decoration and all that glorious Christmas food.